mancjames/Argent-Bank/README.md

 ### 3 - Frontend Installation

+Please note that you'll need the backend server running to allow your frontend to work correctly.
+Failure to do this will result in a network error when you attempt to try and log in on the sign in page.

-Once you have your backend server running, you'll be able to do the following to get the frontend running:
+You'll need to complete the following to install the frontend of this project:

 change directories in your terminal to the frontend folder, use the following to install the required dependencies: